buchgr/bazel-remote/README.md

       Goroutines to process parallel uploads to backend. (default: 100) [$BAZEL_REMOTE_NUM_UPLOADERS]

-   --grpc_proxy.url value The base URL to use for a grpc proxy backend, e.g.
+   --grpc_proxy.url value The base URL to use for the experimental grpc proxy
-      grpc://localhost:9090 or grpcs://example.com:7070.
+      backend, e.g. grpc://localhost:9090 or grpcs://example.com:7070.
+Note that
-      [$BAZEL_REMOTE_GRPC_PROXY_URL]
+      this requires a backend with remote asset API support if you want http client requests to work. [$BAZEL_REMOTE_GRPC_PROXY_URL]

    --grpc_proxy.key_file value Path to a key used to authenticate with the
       proxy backend using mTLS.
 If this flag is provided, then